Betta 101

 • Long Tanks Beat Tall Tanks: Because bettas must swim to the surface to breathe air, long (horizontal) tanks are much better for them than tall ones, offering easier access to oxygen and more natural swimming space.

 If you’re setting up your first betta tank (or rethinking the one you’ve got), tank size is one of the most important decisions you’ll make.
 It affects everything from how often you’re cleaning to how active and healthy your fish will be.
+It’s also one of the biggest factors in how long your betta lives.

 The Short Answer